How Citizenship-Based Taxation Affects U.S. Taxes for Americans

 • Overlooking or neglecting to file required forms: Ensure you file FBAR and FATCA if applicable.

 • Complex tax laws: Seek professional help to navigate cross-border tax regulations, particularly if you hold investments such as foreign mutual funds.
+Many foreign non-checking accounts may trigger and expensive and challenging filing requirement known as a Passive Foreign Investment Vehicle (PFIC).

 • Incorrect or inefficient currency conversions: Use accurate rates for all financial entries and seek to mitigate currency risk.